-Women in Design with Alexandra Posch: Career Detours and Things Beyond Design
+Women in Design with Alexandra Posch: Career Detours & Things Beyond Design

-Women in Design with Alexandra Posch: Career Detours and Things Beyond Design
+Women in Design with Alexandra Posch: Career Detours & Things Beyond Design

 Product Designer Alexandra Posch shares her career journey from coding and business to design, and how communication skills and AI tools play key roles in her work.